The Soldier's Details

 Hugh McPherson was employed with the Waterworks, and had a small farming property.

-During his 20’s young John McPherson managed a few scrapes with ‘the law’.
+During his 20’s young John McPherson managed a few scrapes with ‘the law’!
+(John wasn’t the only one).
 He enlisted in 1940 aged 26 years.

 When he returned from war John McPherson returned to living at Bakers Hill.
 At the end of 1948 he married local girl Pat Otway.

-In 1958 John remarried to Norma Joyce Johnson, and after the couple resided in Perth.
+In 1958 John remarried to Norma Joyce Johnson, after which the couple resided in Perth.
 Throughout the 1960s and 1980’s John and Norma McPherson resided around Dianella, Inglewood.

 Cyril ‘John’ (Mac) McPherson died in 1995 aged 81 years at Beechboro.
 His wife Norma died 1997 aged 75 years.
 Both are buried Karrakatta Cemetery.